-- For NFM-AO acquisition only, position and H-band Vega magnitude of the guide object (hereafter NGS).
-The following constraints apply: - Extended or unresolved object can be used as NGS providing its magnitude within a 1.5" aperture from its centroid is between H=5 and H=14 (Vega) - → The NGS H band magnitude must be between H=5 and H=14 (Vega). - o The NGS must always be within 3.35" of the field center. - Note that it is still possible to observe objects for which the distance between the science object and the NGS is larger than 3.35" (up to 2x3.35"=6.7").
+- For NFM-AO acquisition only, position and J-band Vega magnitude of the NGS, the following constraints apply: - O Unresolved objects (point-like sources) can be used as NGS providing its magnitude within a 1.5" aperture from its centroid is in the range 7 < J ≤18.5 (Vega).
+However, under excellent conditions (i.e., Turbulence category = 10%) the NGS faintest limit can be J<19 as long as the airmass of observation is not above 1.2. - Extended objects can be used as NGS providing its magnitude within a 1.5" aperture from its centroid is in the range $7 < J \le 17$ (Vega). - Very bright NGSs with J and V-band magnitudes between ~5.5-7.0 can be observed.
+Note that MUSE integrations time will be short, in some cases shorter than 1s, and overheads very large due to the approximately 1 minute readout time.
+If saturation of the main target in MUSE is an issue, then the first observing template should be a no-offset and NEXPO=1 observation that will be used to determine an optimal integration time by the night observer. - The NGS must always be within 3.35" of the field center if the NGS is an extended source (SEQ.NGS.EXTENDED=T), and 5.00" if the NGS is a point source (SEQ.NGS.EXTENDED=F). - Note that it is still possible to observe objects for which the distance between the science object and the NGS is larger than 3.35" or 5.00" (up to 2x3.35"=6.7" or 2x5.00"=10.0").
 However, in this case, when designing the observations, the OB target coordinates should correspond to the instrument field center and not to the science object RA and DEC.
-In other words, the center of the MUSE FOV should correspond to the barycenter between the NGS and the science target. - If the NGS is the science object itself and is on-axis then the coordinates of the NGS can be left to 0 and the template will automatically take the coordinates of the target as the NGS; - Exposure time of acquisition exposure.
+In other words, the center of the MUSE FOV should correspond to the barycenter between the NGS and the science target.
+But note that AO performance has not been fully characterized for off-axis NGS. - If the NGS is the science object itself (i.e., NGS is on-axis) then the coordinates of the NGS can be left to 0 and the template will automatically take the coordinates of the target as the NGS; - If the NGS is the science target and has a high proper motions then its coordinates in the acquisition template must be left to 0, and the proper motion should be given in the target tab of the OB. - Exposure time of acquisition exposure.
 Typical integration times vary between 10 seconds (if there is a V<17 point source in the FOV) and 2 minutes (when the brightest point source is V<20).
-If there is a need of precise (<1" error) pointing in fields where only faint extended sources are present, blind offsets through a reference source are recommended. - (Optionally) Blind offsets.
-The user has the possibility to apply some offsets with respect to a bright reference star centered in the FOV of MUSE, in case no bright source is visible in the FOV for direct acquisition and precise pointing is necessary.
-For the case of the WFM-NOAO, the reference star can be either selected within or outside the MUSE FoV, while in WFM-AO the user should select the TTS as only possible reference object.
-Blind offset in NFM is not supported. - The convention is to provide telescope offsets (arcsecs in RA and DEC) to move the telescope from the target to the reference star.
+If there is a need of precise (<1" error) pointing in fields where only faint extended sources are present, blind offsets through a reference source are recommended (only applicable to WFM)